SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/grant.rst

    GRANT PASSWORD 'Tr0ub4dor&3' to new_role;
    GRANT CONNECT ON DATABASE master to new_role; -- Repeat for other desired databases

-Promoting a user to a superuser
+Promoting a User to a Superuser
 -------------------------------------
+The following is the syntax for promoting a user to a superuser:

 .. code-block:: postgres